InterCooperative-Network/icn-v3/rfcs/0002-mesh-p2p-protocol-specification.md

 ### 5.6. `ExecutionReceiptAvailableV1`

 *   **Purpose:**
-    Sent by an executor after job completion to announce that the signed `ExecutionReceipt` (identified by its CID) is available.
+    Sent by the `executor_did` after successful job completion to announce that the signed `ExecutionReceipt` is available for retrieval.
+This message primarily targets the `originator_did` of the job, but can also be broadcast more widely (e.g., via Gossipsub) for general discoverability by auditors or other interested parties.
+It provides the necessary information (primarily the CID of the receipt) for any authorized party to fetch the full `ExecutionReceipt`.

 *   **Schema (Conceptual Rust Struct):**
     ```rust
     // Contained within MeshProtocolMessage::ExecutionReceiptAvailableV1
     pub struct ExecutionReceiptAvailable {
+        // Identifier of the JobAnnouncement this receipt pertains to.
+        // MUST match the announcement_id of the original JobAnnouncementV1.
+        // Type: String
+        pub announcement_id: String,

+        // DID of the job originator for whom the job was executed.
+        // Type: icn_types::identity::Did (String)
+        pub originator_did: String,

+        // DID of the executor who executed the job and generated the receipt.
+        // Type: icn_types::identity::Did (String)
+        pub executor_did: String,

-        // CID of the signed ExecutionReceipt.
+        // CID of the full, signed ExecutionReceipt.
+        // The actual ExecutionReceipt object (likely stored on DHT or directly providable
+        // by the executor) contains detailed execution results, proofs, and its own signature.
         // Type: icn_types::cid::Cid (String)
-        pub cid: String,
+        pub receipt_cid: String,

-        // Timestamp of when this ExecutionReceipt was created (UTC, ISO 8601).
+        // Timestamp of when this availability announcement was created (UTC, ISO 8601).
         // Type: String
         pub timestamp: String,

-        // Cryptographic signature of the fields above (excluding the signature itself),
+        // Cryptographic signature of the fields above in this ExecutionReceiptAvailable message
+        // (i.e., announcement_id, originator_did, executor_did, receipt_cid, timestamp),
-        // created by the executor's private key.
+        // created by the executor_did's private key.
-        // This ensures authenticity and integrity of the ExecutionReceipt.
+        // This signature authenticates this *announcement* message.
         // Type: Vec<u8> (Bytes of the signature)
         pub signature: Vec<u8>,
     }
     ```

 *   **Transport & Topic:**
-    *   **Mechanism:** Direct messaging.
-    *   **Topic:** Not applicable.
+    *   **Primary Mechanism:** Direct messaging to the `originator_did` of the job.
+    *   **Secondary Mechanism (Optional):** Gossipsub for broader dissemination.
+        *   **Topic Example:** `/icn/mesh/receipts/available/v1`
+        *   Nodes subscribing to this topic might include auditors, reputation services, or other components that track job completion and receipt availability across the network.
+    *   The choice of transport may depend on originator preferences or network policy.

 *   **Processing by Receiving Nodes:**
+    *   **General Validation (Applicable to Originator and other Subscribers):**
-    *   Verify the `signature` against the executor's private key.
-Invalid receipts MUST be discarded.
+        1. Verify the `signature` of this `ExecutionReceiptAvailableV1` message against the `executor_did`'s public key.
+If invalid, discard.
-    *   Validate the `timestamp` to prevent processing of excessively old receipts.
+        2. Validate the `timestamp` to ensure freshness and prevent replay attacks of stale announcements.
-    *   Ensure the receipt is valid and authorized.
-    *   If the receipt is valid and authorized, the node may proceed to store the receipt.
+    *   **Processing by Job Originator (`originator_did`):**
+        1. Confirm that its own DID matches the `originator_did` field in the message.
+        2. Verify that the `announcement_id` corresponds to a job it originated and that was assigned to the specified `executor_did`.
+        3. If all checks pass, the originator notes that the `ExecutionReceipt` (identified by `receipt_cid`) is available for the job.
+        4. The originator SHOULD then attempt to retrieve the full `ExecutionReceipt` from the network (e.g., via Kad-DHT `get` on the `receipt_cid`, or by directly requesting it from the `executor_did` if its address is known).
+        5. Upon successful retrieval, the originator MUST rigorously validate the `ExecutionReceipt` itself (e.g., its internal signature, consistency with job parameters, results, proofs).
+    *   **Processing by Other Subscribing Nodes (e.g., Auditors):**
+        1. These nodes may use the information (`receipt_cid`, `executor_did`, `originator_did`, `announcement_id`) to log the availability of the receipt.
+        2. They MAY choose to fetch and validate the `ExecutionReceipt` based on their own criteria and policies (e.g., if auditing jobs for a specific originator or involving a particular executor).

 *   **Security Considerations:**
-    *   **Authenticity & Integrity:** The `signature` is crucial to ensure the receipt is from the claimed executor and hasn't been tampered with.
+    *   **Authenticity of Announcement:** The `signature` on this message, verified against `executor_did`, ensures that the announcement itself is authentic and has not been tampered with.
+It confirms that the specified `executor_did` claims a receipt with `receipt_cid` is available for the job `announcement_id`.
+    *   **Integrity of Announcement:** The signature also ensures the integrity of the announced `receipt_cid` and other fields.
-    *   **Replay Attacks:** The `timestamp` helps differentiate receipts and can mitigate replay attacks if nodes track recently seen CIDs.
+    *   **Replay Attacks (Announcement):** The `timestamp` and tracking of seen `announcement_id`/`receipt_cid` pairs help mitigate replaying old availability announcements.
-    *   **Job Validity:** This message announces a receipt; it doesn't guarantee the receipt itself is valid or non-malicious.
-The receipt must be valid and authorized.
+    *   **False/Malicious Announcements:** An executor could maliciously announce a `receipt_cid` that:
+        *   Does not exist.
+        *   Points to a malformed or invalid `ExecutionReceipt`.
+        *   Points to an `ExecutionReceipt` for a different job or signed by an unexpected party.
+        Receiving nodes (especially the originator) mitigate this by *always* fetching and thoroughly validating the actual `ExecutionReceipt` referenced by `receipt_cid`.
+Failure to provide a valid, corresponding receipt would severely damage the executor's reputation.
+    *   **Receipt Validity is Separate:** This message only *announces* availability.
+The actual `ExecutionReceipt` obtained via `receipt_cid` MUST be independently and rigorously validated (its own internal signature, contents, proofs, linkage to the job, etc.) according to ICN standards for `ExecutionReceipts`.
+This message does not provide any guarantees about the validity of the receipt itself, only about its claimed existence and location.
+    *   **Spamming Announcements:** If Gossipsub is used, malicious nodes could spam the topic.
+Standard Gossipsub defenses (peer scoring, message validation costs) apply.

 ### 5.7. `JobInteractiveInputV1`